Project · Hackathon · August/September 2018

 Kyoto Institute of Technology · Kyoto Startup Summer School (KS³) · August/September 2018 · the 48-hour hackathon was the program’s final event

-The interesting decision was not the gacha gimmick.
+GachaBot is a physical recommendation machine modeled after the gacha capsule vending machines already familiar across Japan — a child can operate one, and tourists understand it immediately.
+The interesting design decision was not the gacha form factor.
 It was where to draw the line: which few things to ask a person, and which to infer from location, weather, traffic, and time.
-We had a 30-second interaction budget, so every question had to earn its place.
+We had a 30-second target for the full interaction — from first question to capsule in hand — so every question had to earn its place.

-My role: I co-originated the concept and drove the field research and the input model, deciding which questions the machine should ask and validating that model with tourists in the field.
+My role: I co-originated the concept, drove the field research and the input model, decided which questions the machine should ask, validated that model with tourists in the field, and presented GachaBot at the final hackathon demo.

 48 hours, all in the field